hallvardnmbu/neurons/README.md

 <body style="font-family:monospace;">

-# Modular neural network in Rust.
+# Modular neural networks in Rust.

 Create modular neural networks in Rust with ease!
 For educational purposes; vector operations are not throughly optimized.